Social Contribution Activities

 Support for Training Guide Dogs

-Ito-Yokado began making donations to the National Federation of All Japan Guide Dog Training Institutions in 1991 to support the training of guide dogs, and celebrated its 31th anniversary in 2022.
-From 1991 to 2022, a cumulative total of ¥101,703,904 has been donated.
+Ito-Yokado began making donations to the National Federation of All Japan Guide Dog Training Institutions in 1991 to support the training of guide dogs, and celebrated its 34nd anniversary in 2024.
+The total amount of donations from 1991 to 2024 has exceeded 118,060,000 yen.

 Social Contribution Activities through Donation of Products